Anaipadi Formation

-The Anapadi Formation is a gelogical formation dating back to the Late Cretaceous Period (Coniacian) of India.
+The Anapadi Formation is a geological formation dating back to the Late Cretaceous Period (Coniacian) of India.

 Description

 The Anaipadi Formation preserves fossils from a neritic environment (the relatively shallow part of the ocean above the drop-off of the continental shelf).
 The upper portion of the unit, which is marked by the presence of the ammonite Kossmaticeras theobaldianum.
 The Anaipadi Formation preserves a rich mollusc fauna. including common fossils of ammonites and inoceramids, as well as brachiopods.
 Fossils of marine reptiles have also been found, although they are rare.
 It has been suggested that the abundant brachiopods and inoceramids in the upper Anaipadi Formation indicates a transgressive environment.